 Serve with fresh basil, red pepper flakes and hemp seed parmesan if desired.

-Burst cherry tomato sauce serving suggestions:
+Burst cherry tomato sauce serving suggestions (the photos are links):